Jomy10/beaver/README.md

 Projects can be built programmatically because configuration is written in Ruby.

 It is an excellent replacement for make and cmake.
+Beaver also integrates with other build systems so you can have dependencies that use other build systems.

 ## Example